garimasikka/HackAI/README.md

 Current State: The subscription page currently requires users to input a product ID, which is an integer starting from 0.
 Enhancement: Improve the subscription page by allowing users to add various products with a more user-friendly approach.
 Instead of manually entering product IDs, users should be able to choose products from a list, accompanied by images.
 This simplifies the selection process and enhances the visual appeal of the subscription page.

+### 3. Multiple Product Subscription:
+Current State: The subscription functionality is limited to allowing users to add only one product.
+Enhancement: Enhance the subscription feature to enable users to subscribe to multiple products.
+This flexibility allows users to explore and engage with a broader range of offerings, tailoring their subscriptions to diverse preferences and needs.
+Implementing this improvement can significantly enrich the user experience and increase the application's appeal to a wider audience.

 ## Meta
 Mehak Singal – 21f1006390@ds.study.iitm.ac.in